The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this vegan broccoli and Portobello mushroom stir fry, also check out:
+If you're enjoying this vegan broccoli and Portobello mushroom stir fry recipe, also check out:

 • Broccoli Cashew Stir Fry